A group of students and faculty at the University of Texas at Austin are passionately spearheading resistance to Texas’ new “campus carry” law.

 According to the law, license-holders will be able to legally carry concealed handguns in most public university buildings as of August 2016.
 Private institutions, which generally prohibit firearms, can opt out of this policy.
 Recently Texas Christian University was first to exercise this discretion, electing to continue forbidding licensed carrying in its buildings.

 While other private colleges are expected to follow suit, public colleges have less leeway.
-The new law provides them with some discretion in restricting firearms in certain areas, and at certain events, but for the most part they are expected to accommodate concealed-carry license-holders.
+The new law allows them some discretion in restricting firearms in certain areas, and at certain events, but in general they will be expected to accommodate concealed-carry license-holders.
 Some people aren’t too happy about this.
 And the University of Texas has become their battleground.

 UT’s opposition to the law began with emails conveyed among concerned faculty, and has gained momentum with protests over the fall semester.
 The newly founded opposition organization “Gun Free UT” has gained a significant following, “armed with reason” in its resistance to legitimizing firearms on campus.